-Darius Pettway Life Skool is a 501(c)(3) that provides comprehensive community-based leadership mentoring programs, conferences, prevention workshops, enrichment field trips, and intervention probation support programs to students ages 11-17 who are “most vulnerable” to entering the juvenile justice or adult correctional system.
+Darius Pettway Life Skool is a 501(c)(3) that provides comprehensive community-based leadership mentoring programs, conferences, prevention workshops, enrichment field trips, and intervention probation support classes to students ages 11-17 who are “most vulnerable” to entering the juvenile justice or adult correctional system.
 This is identified through family involvement, school discipline, foster care, and the community supervision system.
 The average Life Skool students come from socioeconomically disadvantaged neighborhoods, single-parent homes, and cultures of hardship, often resulting in unstable behaviors based on survival and antisocial tendencies.
 We promise to eliminate the challenges and barriers that our students face.
 Life Skool aims to disrupt this cycle through our core values: family, career, and environment.
 With our programs, students will develop the skill of leadership identification, self-empowerment, and conflict resolution.
-Studies have shown these skills can reduce the appeal of criminal activity and prevent a revolving door in the criminal justice system while allowing students to maximize their potential in life.
+Studies have shown that these skills can reduce the appeal of criminal activity and prevent a revolving door in the criminal justice system while allowing students to maximize their potential.

 About The Founder